 Mortal Kombat (arcade) 1992

-First finishing move -fatality, first secret character in fighting game, first banned game ever
+First finishing move -fatality, first secret character in fighting game, second banned game ever

 Arcade system: Williams/Midway Y Unit